Setting a high standard from the get-go

 Once a small or medium-sized business starts to take on more employees and increases the complexity of its operation, then human resources functions need more attention.
 It’s vital to consider how you manage your workforce if your business is to stay ahead.

-Firms of all types and sizes are recognizing the benefits of managing attendance and other activities at work through a workforce management system.
+Firms of all types and sizes are recognising the benefits of managing attendance and other activities at work through a workforce management system.

 For SMEs, a good workforce management system offers a chance to compete with bigger players.